Daily Houserule tweets: January 2023

 Some are improbably large.

-5. The PC is dosed with dire hogweed, causing light sensitivity and a reaction to garlic.
+5. The PC is dosed with dire hogweed, causing light sensitivity and a bad reaction to garlic.

 It’d be a minor nuisance, if not for the undead hunters’ convention in town…

-6. A basket on the PC’s doorstep bears a note in Faerie: “Let no harm come to this infant until I return.”
+6. A basket on the PC’s doorstep holds a blanket-swaddled baby and a note in Faerie: “Let no harm come to this infant until I return.”

-The baby swaddled in blankets is hyperactive and loves to crawl and explore.
+The baby is hyperactive and loves to crawl and explore.
 Also, the baby is invisible.

 7. The PC has the same name as the Dark Lord in the oracle’s doomsday visions, just spelled backward.
 (That’s always a sign!!)